A Traveler’s 36 Hour Hamburg Itinerary

 Summary

-This post details my arrival in Hamburg, my sightseeing and other activities within the city, together with my thoughts and my impressions on what I saw.
+It details my arrival in the city, my sightseeing and other activities, together with my thoughts and my impressions on what I saw.

 In particular, it highlights my activities while walking on foot in Hamburg.

-For easy reading the main body of the post is divided into 6 sections and 22 subsections, each detailing a different aspect of my stay in Hamburg.
+For easy reading the post is divided into number of sections and subsections, as detailed in the accompanying ‘Page Content’ tag.
+Each details a different aspect of my stay in Hamburg.

 Sights within Central Hamburg